Here’s how to fix error 0x800070002c-0x3000d on Windows PCs

 Sometimes upgrading to Windows 10 isn’t as smooth as you might think and errors can occur.
 One of these errors is error 0x800070002c-0x3000d which happens when you try to upgrade from Windows 7 to Windows 10.

 Error 0x800070002c-0x3000d can prevent your completely from upgrading to Windows 10, but it seems that there are few solutions available that you can try.

 Solution 1 – Uninstall antivirus and defragment your hard drive

 After you’ve uninstalled your antivirus, try to upgrade to Windows 10 again.
 If the problem persists, you might have to use defragmentation tool in Windows and defragment your hard drive.

-Solution 2 – Disable USB devices, perform clean boot and unplug all USB peripherals
+Solution 2 – Disable USB devices and unplug all USB peripherals

 Before we start, make sure that you have removed all installed antivirus software.